What Is the Flowtime Technique?

 The most significant benefit of Flowtime is the previously mentioned flow state.
 Other benefits of Flowstate include the ability to easily use Flowtime data for time tracking and figuring out how much time it takes you to complete specific tasks.
 Knowing how to track computer usage time can prove beneficial for Flowtime as it will help make your time tracking efforts even more straightforward.

-If one of your goals with time management is to be productive for a certain number of hours per day, it is easy to pull that off if you know how to track computer usage and use the Flowtime technique.
+If one of your goals with time management is to work from home more productive than usual, for a certain number of hours per day, it’s easy to pull that off if you know how to track computer usage and use the Flowtime technique.

 Flowtime can also help you keep track of distractions if you add a third column next to the time you stopped working.
 Additionally, if you work at different places or at different times of the day, Flowtime and knowing how to track computer usage time can help you figure out where and when you are most productive.